nasirnjs/kubernetes/3-k8s-auto-scaler/README.md

 Limits define the maximum number of resources that a given container can consume.
 Your application might require at least 256MB of memory, but you might want to ensure that it doesn’t consume more than 512MB of memory, i.e., to limit its memory consumption to 512MB.

 Apply the recommendations directly by updating/recreating the pods (updateMode = auto).
 Store the recommended values for reference (updateMode = off).
 Apply the recommended values to newly created pods only (updateMode = initial).

 ## Vertical Pod Autoscaler (VPA) Configuration Steps
-Steps 1: Installation of Metrics Server
+### Steps 1: Installation of Metrics Server
+If you don't have install metrics Server you could follow this [steps](https://github.com/nasirnjs/kubernetes/tree/main/3-k8s-auto-scaler#steps-2-install-the-metrics-server)

-Steps 2: Installation of Vertical Pod Autoscaler
+### Steps 2: Installation of Vertical Pod Autoscaler
+To install VPA, please download the source code of VPA from [Here](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#install-command),and run the following command inside the vertical-pod-autoscaler directory.

 `git clone https://github.com/kubernetes/autoscaler.git`
 `cd autoscaler/vertical-pod-autoscaler`